Farm Mechanization in India

 - Decrease in workload on women as a direct consequence of the improved efficiency of labor and improvement in the safety of farm practices.

-- It helps in encouraging the youth to join farming and also attract more people to work and live in rural areas.
+- It helps in encouraging the youth to join farming and also attracts more people to work and live in rural areas.

 Sub Mission on Agricultural Mechanization (SMAM)